 With FIFA eligibility extending back as far as a player's grandparents' country of birth, Leroy could have turned out for each of Germany, Senegal and France.
 He is a French citizen and with Kingsley Coman, Benjamin Pavard, Lucas Hernandez, Dayot Upamecano, Michael Cuisance and Tanguy Nianzou already at Bayern, Sane will share at least two languages with several players at the Allianz Arena - football and French.

 There was very little question about whether the Essen-born attacker would commit to Germany, however.
 He made his debut for Marcus Sorg's U19s in September 2014, scoring in a 3-2 win over the Netherlands, and took just 14 months to progress to the first team with 10 goals in 21 youth international outings under his belt.
 He made his full debut against France in Paris in November 2015.
 Sane returned to France for UEFA Euro 2016, although he missed out on the 2018 FIFA World Cup squad.
-He was, however, named in Germany's UEFA EURO 2020 selection, helping them reach the last 16.
+He was, however, named in Germany's UEFA EURO 2020 and 2022 World Cup squads.